 - How do we use them?
 How are they typically taken and for what duration of time?
 What should we expect when taking them?

-As mentioned in previous question, they can be used in a one dose capacity, or as a practitioner may prescribe over a two or 4 week period.
+As mentioned in previous question, they can be used in a one dose capacity, or as a practitioner may prescribe over a two or 4 week period or even longer.

 For the purpose of your article these are approximates and the most general scenario, although others may require different frequency and drops.

 In general, Bach Essences work on a two drop to the dosage bottle taken four drops x four times a day, Australian Bush Flowers work on a seven drops to the dosage bottle with a seven drops twice a day formula.
-However with kinesiology one asks the bodies intelligence system what the best frequency and drops will be as back up after a session.
+However with kinesiology one asks the bodies intelligence system what the best frequency and drops will be as back up after the client has had their session.